 – Excessive exposure to loud noise

 Age-induced hearing loss: The most common cause of hearing loss is often referred to as age-induced hearing loss or Presbycusis.
 The ‘wear and tear’ on our ears over time damages the inner ear.
 This causes gradual progressive and permanent hearing loss

 Noise-induced hearing loss: Exposure to loud noises may also cause damage to the cochlea in the inner ear, resulting in a permanent sensorineural hearing loss.
-Noise-induced hearing loss may be as a result of prolonged exposure to loud sounds or may be caused by one incident of exposure to a loud noise.
-Hearing protection is strongly recommended for anyone who is exposed to loud noises (eg. Industrial, construction workers, fire-arm users, musicians).
+Noise-induced hearing loss may be as a result of prolonged exposure to loud sounds or may be caused by one incident of exposure to loud noise.
+Hearing protection is strongly recommended for anyone who is exposed to loud noises such as industrial or construction workers, fire-arm users and musicians.
 It is also important to limit the use and volume of personal music players.